DNC under fire for tightening debate criteria again, despite Booker appeal

 Candidates have until the end of Jan.
 10 to reach the thresholds, and the window for qualifying polling started on Nov.
 14.

-BUTTIGEIG CALLS OUT WARREN FOR FUNDRAISING ATTACK
+BUTTIGIEG CALLS OUT WARREN FOR FUNDRAISING ATTACK

 Former Vice President Joe Biden; Sens.
 Bernie Sanders of Vermont, Elizabeth Warren of Massachusetts, and Amy Klobuchar of Minnesota; South Bend, Ind., Mayor Pete Buttigieg; billionaire environmental advocate and organizer Tom Steyer; and Yang qualified for the December debate.
 So did Sen. Kamala Harris of California, but she ended her White House bid ahead of the showdown.